 Prerequisite: Graduate status, ARTE 505, CEP 552, FNED 546; concurrent enrollment in ARTE 562; a cumulative GPA of 3.00 a full semester prior to student teaching; satisfactory completion of all required courses in the M.A.T. program in art education prior to student teaching; a minimum grade of C+ in all professional education courses; passing score(s) on the Praxis II, approved Preparing to Teach Portfolio; and a negative result from the required tuberculin test.

 Offered: Fall, Spring.

+ARTE 527 - Graduate Student Teaching in Art Education (5)

+In this culminating field experience, candidates complete a teaching experience in an elementary and secondary school under the supervision of cooperating teachers and a college supervisor.
+This is a full-semester assignment.
+Graded S, U.

+Prerequisite: Graduate status, ARTE 509, CEP 552, FNED 546; concurrent enrollment in ARTE 520 and ARTE 565; a cumulative GPA of 3.00 a full semester prior to student teaching; satisfactory completion of all required courses in the M.A.T. program in art education prior to student teaching; a minimum grade of B in all professional education courses; passing score(s) on the Praxis II, approved Preparing to Teach Portfolio; and a negative result from the required tuberculin test.

+Offered: Spring.

 ARTE 562 - Graduate Seminar in Student Teaching in Art Education (2)

 Teacher behaviors appropriate to effective teaching are developed.
 Topics include classroom and time management, effective communication, learning styles, and teaching strategies.
 This seminar meets weekly.